romnn/embedme/README.md

 #### TODO

+- use different color library?
+- refactor the code
 - add a lot of tests!
 - fix the source line numbers
-- add regex that can identify commands

 - done
   - basic parsing
+  - add regex that can identify commands